 State of the war in late June 1944

 Allied forces had been ashore in Normandy for about 3 weeks.
 The Russians had launched the final decisive blow of the war in Europe (Operation Bagration) a week ago.
-They had already smashed through the initial German defences and were about to unleash their reserves to exploit the breakthrough.
-It was vital that the pressure was kept up in the west to pin as many of Germany’s reserves there as possible while the Russian bear tore the Wehrmacht to pieces in the east.
-The landings in southern France (Operation Dragoon) had been pushed back into August, while forces in Italy looked to be running into yet another well-prepared defensive line after a moment of optimism when they had finally broken through Cassino and out of Anzio.
+The Soviet armies had already crushed the initial German defences and were about to unleash their vast reserves to exploit the breakthrough.
+It was vital that the pressure was kept up on the western front to pin as many of Germany’s reserves there as possible while the Russian bear tore the Wehrmacht to pieces in the east.
+The Allied landings in southern France (Operation Dragoon) had been pushed back into August.
+To the south in Italy there had been a moment of optimism when forces had finally broken through Cassino and out of Anzio, but now they looked to be running into yet another of Kesselring’s well-prepared defensive lines.

 The operations in Normandy would be the western Allies’ only chance to put the Germans under serious pressure until Dragoon later in the summer.
 The overall plan was to give the western American end of the front a free hand to capture the port of Cherbourg and use that to break out and roll the front up.
-This meant pulling as many of the German’s elite mobile forces into the meat-grinder of Caen as possible.
-Montgomery knew the logistics hugely favoured his side, so planned a ferocious tempo of attacks.
+This meant pulling as many of the Germans’ elite mobile forces into the meat-grinder of Caen as possible.
+Montgomery knew the logistics hugely favoured his side, so planned an attritional fight with an unrelenting sequence of set-piece attacks.
 What he didn’t have enough of was manpower, and the gritty German defenders around Caen would bleed the British infantry savagely for every inch of ground.

 In our play-through of Martlet the Germans ended still very firmly in possession of the Rauray spur on the flank of Operation Epsom, so Kampfgruppe Weidinger is reinforced and starts its attack earlier than in real life.
 The campaign only represents one day of action, and it’s the moment when the British are caught by surprise and the Germans are very much the better prepared and better-armed force.
 Can the unlucky defenders of the Scottish Corridor stop the German thrusts before they link up and snuff out Operation Epsom?